 How to identify whether you have unorganized processes?

-Well, once you’ve mapped your processes you’ll have the chance of analyzing whether you’re taking the most effective path to get from your input to your end result, without wasting resources, time or money.
+Well, once you’ve mapped your processes you’ll have the chance of analyzing whether you’re making the most effective path to get from your input to your end result, without wasting resources, time, or money.

 If you identify that your team doesn’t really know what the steps of the process are, if they don’t have clear instructions on what they should do and what type of information they should provide…well, there you have it, unorganized processes.